lazybuttrying/note/paper/Market/MMF.md

 ## Contribution

-- Define feature of money-like assets, information insensitivity
+- Define feature of money-like assets, information ***in***sensitivity
 - Estimate the premium for money-likeness even assets supplied by the private sector
-  - By exploiting a exogenous change (SEC Reform)
+  - By exploiting an exogenous change (SEC Reform)

 ## Methodology
-- Difference-in-Difference
+1. Difference-in-Difference
-  - Treatment: Prime MMF
-  - Control: Government MMF
+2. Two Stage Least Squared Regression

 ---